zhenwork/dspack/tutorial/README-STATS.md

 --rmax_A 1.4 \
 --rmin_A 50
 ```
-Note that the comparsion is performed for the symmetrized anisotropic diffuse maps only.
+Note that the comparison is performed for the symmetrized anisotropic diffuse maps only.

 ### Description of each input:
 - ```--fname```: